 Ask one of the appraisal district’s appraisers to explain the appraisal.
 Be sure the property description is correct.
 Are the measurements for your home or business and lot accurate?
 Gather blueprints, deed records, photographs, a survey or your own measurements to contest the appraiser’s decision.

 Are there any defects not noted in the district’s survey, such as a cracked foundation or inadequate plumbing?
 Obtain photographs, statements from builders or independent appraisals.

 Ask the appraisal district for appraisal records on similar properties in your area.
 Is there a big difference in their values?
 This comparison may show that your property wasn’t treated equally.

 Collect evidence on recent sales of properties similar to yours from neighbors or real estate professionals.
 Ask the appraisal district for the sales that it used.

 Consider using an independent appraisal by a real estate appraiser.
 Insurance records also may be helpful.

 If you decide to use sales information to support your protest, you should:

 - use recent sales.
-Sales occurring close to January 1 are best.
+Sales occurring close to Jan.
+1 are best; and

 - weigh the costs of preparing a protest against the potential tax savings.
 Preparing a protest may not be worth the time and expense if it results in only a small tax savings.